 Prepare the Cheese Sauce:

-- Melt butter in a sauce pot over medium low heat, add flour and whisk until a smooth paste forms.
-Continue to stir and cook for 1 to 2 minutes.
+- Melt butter in a sauce pot over medium-low heat, add flour and whisk until smooth paste forms.
+Stir continuously for 1 minute.

 - Slowly add in your milk a little at a time allowing the sauce to heat up between additions.

-- Bring sauce to a simmer, add salt, and cook for 10-15 minutes stirring and scraping the sides of the pot occasionally.
+- Bring sauce to a simmer, add salt, and cook for 10 minutes until the sauce is slightly thickened.
+Be sure to stir and scrape the sides of the pot occasionally to avoid burning.

 - Lay out a large flour tortilla on your work surface and cover with a layer of refried beans and salsa verde.
 Use the salsa verde sparingly as you will want to have some leftover for topping the enchiladas.

-- Spoon the enchilada filling over the center of the tortilla and top with cheese sauce (or shredded cheese).
+- Spoon the enchilada filling over the center of the tortilla and top with cheese sauce (or shredded cheese if you skipped making the sauce).

 - Roll up the tortilla and place seam side down in your prepared baking dish.
 You may need to fold the ends under so the enchiladas will fit.